rayhanorgin/ytdlp-gui-windows/README.md

 ### NOTE:
 * You gotta use ffmpeg (download ffmpeg and put "ffmpeg/bin" folder path into your Enviromental Values Path) to get both video and audio merged.
 Else you'll get separate audio and video file.
+* If the subtitles aren't found, it'll just download the video.